jlheard/spades/README.md

 # spades
-Online HTML5 spades game experimenting with using Chat GPT to build it.
+Online HTML5 spades game experimenting with using ChatGPT & Bard to build it.

 ## tests
 The tests can be found at /test.html